abnaclut/OpenTemplate/README.md

 ---

-### A template generator for desktop C++ applications, ranging from simple utilities to large, scalable project templates.
+### A template generator for desktop C++ projects, ranging from simple utilities to large, scalable project templates.
 #### Only C++ projects are currently supported, tool-list will expand in future releases.
 *Note: This project is under active development.
 Some features will/may be added in future releases.*